JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

-# Recap and Introduction
+# Introduction

 This notebook compares the performance of two methods of computing vorticity, a measure of rotation in ocean currents.
+These currents are caused by waves approaching the coastline, which is marked as white in our simulations.

-We adapted a novel method called Lagrangian Gradient Regression (LGR; Harms et al. 2023) and our goal is to compare it to a more established ocean model called ROMS.
+We adapted a novel vorticity computation method called Lagrangian Gradient Regression (LGR; Harms et al. 2023), which computes vorticity by tracking the positions of sensor buoys placed in the water.
+Our goal is to compare these outputs to a more established ocean model called ROMS.

+This notebook will begin with a discussion of our results, supported with visualizations I created to provide clarity.
+Then, I will give the code for the plots.
+More technical details about how the models function can be found in [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md).

 We will start with the visualizations I created to make the results clear to a broad audience.
 Later parts of the notebook will provide code for the plots, then expand on the technical details of how we computed vorticity and the statistical metrics used in the plots.